mapbender/mapbender-documentation/README.md

 .. code-block::
 ```

-Moreover, we use formatting blocks to add important information to the documentation:
+Moreover, we use formatting blocks to add important information to the documentation.

 ```rst
 .. hint::